Managing abundance and the Creativity of Teams

 Dr. Eric Schmidt recently spoke about the difference between Google’s two-person teams and what happens when they get larger.
 In essence, two-person teams are where ideas originate and take root; larger are where the same idea scales.

-Even ideas’ first forays into collaborative areas will change them not bad. just different
+Even ideas’ first forays into collaborative areas will change them – that’s not bad; just different.
+Collaboration can be from the germ stage or from later points.

 These continue to be exciting times.